-Examples of leading indicators are the relative strength index (RSI), Stochastic oscillator, Williams %R, momentum, Commodity Channel Index (CCI), Parabolic SAR, on-balance volume (OBV), Chaikin oscillator.
+Examples of leading indicators are the relative strength index (RSI), Stochastic oscillator, Williams %R, momentum, Commodity Channel Index (CCI), Parabolic SAR, on-balance volume (OBV) and Chaikin oscillator.

 - Lagging indicators are indicators that follow the price and they usually provide signals after the price changes occurred.
 The indicators can be used to confirm the alerts and signals from other indicators.

-Common examples of lagging indicators are the moving averages, moving average convergence divergence, Bollinger Bands, Average True Range, Standard Deviation, the volume rate of change.
+Common examples of lagging indicators are the moving averages, moving average convergence divergence (MACD), Bollinger Bands, Average True Range, Standard Deviation and the volume rate of change.